-In college, I struggled to type with a manual typewriter and because there were only a handful of automatic ones and I didn’t know why I had a problem, I wasn’t in a position to ask for one.
-I remember struggling to press the keys down on my left side and not understanding why.
-I was told to try to speed up.
-The issue would continue to slow me down, so in speed tests I fell behind.
+In college, it didn’t help that I was given a manual typewriter that I was struggling to use.
+Because there were only a handful of automatic typewriters at that time and I didn’t know why I had a problem with my typing, I wasn’t in a position to do anything about it.
+I remember struggling to press the keys down on my affected side that I didn’t know was affected.
+I remember being told to speed up, but in speed tests I simply continued to fall behind.

 That was one issue.
-Another issue was that although I was completely mobile, I’d had a hard time getting shoes to fit over the years so in my first year of college I was parked off to hospital to have a bunion removed and having taken around 5 weeks of college I had an enormous amount of catching up to do.
-Sadly, the operation wasn’t a success, so I left college again and headed back to hospital for a second operation.
+Another issue was that I had a hard time getting shoes to fit, so in my first year of college my father took the decision that I should have a bunion removed in term time and having been absent from college for around 4 weeks, I had an enormous amount of catching up to do.
+Sadly, a few weeks later because the operation wasn’t a success, I left college again and headed back to hospital for a second operation.

-Although the time away from college didn’t help, I still struggled to understand how to learn or take in what was being taught.
-I felt stupid that others were clearly making good headway and I wasn’t.
-For my parents putting me through college was merely a box ticking exercise.
-They’d done their bit, or so they thought.
+On my return to college I was still struggling to understand how to learn.
+I wasn’t grasping my studies.
+I felt embarrassed that others were making progress and I wasn’t.
+For my parents, putting me through college was a box ticking exercise.

-After leaving college I moved into the working world and although that didn’t start off too well in a small lawyer’s firm, my working life improved once I’d moved to a leading firm of lawyers in the City.
-It was a much bigger and better company and I soon settled into working life.
+After leaving college I moved into the working world and although that didn’t start off too well, my working life slowly improved once I’d moved to a leading firm of lawyers.
+It was a much bigger company and I soon settled into working life.
 Within a year I had moved my way up to working for a Partner in Commercial Property Law.
 I excelled and began to make a name for myself.

-After a couple of years and having to work late evenings when needed, I requested a move to another Department and was given a new Partner to work for who had just joined the firm, this time in Commercial Litigation.
-It felt good that again I was making excellent strides.
-It felt good.
-My confidence soared.
+After a couple of years and having to work more late evenings that I cared to, I requested a move to another department and was given a new Partner to work for who had just joined the firm, this time in Commercial Litigation.
+It felt good that I was making strides again.

-That particular practice would be my home for the next few years.
-I had made lots of friends and was happy for the first time.
+That company would be my working home for the next few years.
+I had made lots of friends and was happy at work, for the first time.